dropofwill/spawn-for-ip/README.md

 # spinner #

 Spawns child processes with dynamic port allocation and other goodies.
+Sort of like [forever](https://github.com/nodejitsu/forever) but with a few more features.

+ * Allocates ports dynamically and hands them over child processes via the `PORT` environment variable
+ * Respawn processes that decided to go to bed
+ * Stateless API for a pretty stateful module (uses [fsmjs](https://github.com/anodejs/node-fsmjd)).

+More to come...

+ * Monitor a file/directory and restart the child if changed
+ * If a child was not 'touched' for some time, automatically stop it
+ * Keep a child process running for a while when spawning a new one due to an update (tandem mode).

 ```bash
 $ npm install spinner